Assistant Professor, Biochemistry and Molecular Biology Department

 PhD: SUNY Upstate Medical University

 Postdoctoral training: University of California, Berkeley

-The Stratton Lab will focus on the study of CaMKII in three major areas: frequency activation, subunit exchange, and downstream effectors.
-The overarching goal of the Stratton lab is to understand, at the molecular level, the proteins that are involved in long-term memory formation.
+The Stratton Lab is focused on the study of CaMKII in three major areas: frequency activation, subunit exchange, and downstream effectors.
+The overarching goal of the Stratton lab is to understand, at the molecular level, the protein regulation that drives synapse formation and maintenance.
 In order to understand the complexity that exists in our neural networks, we first need a detailed understanding of the proteins involved in memory formation at the level of their molecular structure, signaling properties and regulation.
 We aim to bridge the gap between information obtained at the animal level (e.g., transgenic mice) and information obtained at the molecular level (e.g., protein structure and regulation).

 We use a variety of biochemical and biophysical techniques, complemented by in cellulo experiments and microscopy, to demonstrate the physiological relevance of these phenomena.